axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ## Usage React

-Create a React-ified datepicker with the createElement function from your React version and then use it like this.
+Create a React-ified datepicker with the createElement function from your React version and then use it like this:

-Controled input is coming within the next major release.

 ```js
 import { createElement } from 'react';